Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Persistent anxiety about the future

-• Sleep disruption due to news consumption
+• Sleep disruption from news or worry

-• Panic symptoms during discussions
+• Panic symptoms during conversations

 • Emotional numbness or burnout

-It may be time to seek therapy.
+…it may be time to seek support.

 Working with a licensed therapist in Michigan can help you: